expiaz/jspmvc/README.md

-#Symfonee
+# Symfonee
-_the javaEE symfony based framework for lazy php developpers_
+_The javaEE symfony based framework for lazy php developpers_